BuildTheEarth/BuildTeamTools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Plugin

-BuildTeamTools provides a large set of tools for builders which improve the building process in BTE.
-The plugin is designed for both casual and experienced builders, with features including  shell generation, road generation, railway generation and tree generation.
+BuildTeamTools offers a comprehensive suite of tools designed to enhance the building and exploration experience in BuildTheEarth.<br> Whether you're a casual creator or an experienced builder, the plugin provides powerful features such as Generators, Navigators, Warps, PlotSystem, Statistics and more to streamline your workflow.

-The goal of the plugin is to massively accelerate the building process by eliminating many of the repetitive tasks that come with building in BuildTheEarth, while simultaneously providing an easy way for people to get started in the project.
+Its primary goal is to significantly speed up the building process by eliminating repetitive tasks while also providing an intuitive entry point for newcomers to the project.

 <!-- FEATURES -->
 ## Features
-🔨 **Easy-to-use** tools for everything around BuildTheEarth<br/>
+🔨 **Easy-to-use** Tools for everything around BuildTheEarth<br/>
-⏱ **Multi-Version** support from `1.12` - `1.20` (PLANNED)<br/>
+⏱ **Multi-Version** support from `1.12` - `1.21` (PLANNED)<br/>
-✔️ **User-friendly** GUIs and commands<br/>
+✔️ **User-friendly** GUIs and Commands<br/>
 💬 **Multi-Language** Support (PLANNED)<br/>
-📆 **Automatic** updates<br/>
+📆 **Automatic** Updates<br/>
 🔌 **Easy setup** and configuration<br/>
-📡 **BTE Network** improvements (PLANNED).

 <!-- COMPONENTS -->
 ## Components